binario200/k8s-recipes/k8s-objects/k8-api-objects.md

     - Retain: Keeps the data instact
     - Delete: Tells volume plugin to delete the API object as well as the storage behind it

+### StorageClass
+  Provices a way for an administrator to describe a class of storage

 ## Persistent Volumes claims
 - Before pods take advantage of the new persistent volume, we need to create a persistent volume claim.
 Defining its access mode, resource's specifications.
 - A pod references a persistent volumen claim referencing the pvc's metadata.name at the pod's claimName property.